La Mancha: Modern definition of La Mancha

-It is also worth noting the importance of altitude in determining exactly what La Mancha is, ranging between 600 and 700 meters above sea level.
-One of the most widely accepted meanings is that La Mancha means 'elevated place', taking into account the altitude of Campo de Criptana in the heart of La Mancha, which is 707 metres above sea level.
-For example, the altitude of Puertollano, one of the last large towns in southern La Mancha, remains more or less constant at 708 metres.
+It is also worth noting the importance of altitude in determining exactly what La Mancha is, ranging between 600 and 700 m above sea level.
+One of the most widely accepted meanings is that La Mancha means 'elevated place', taking into account the altitude of Campo de Criptana in the heart of La Mancha, which is 707 m above sea level.
+For example, the altitude of Puertollano, one of the last large towns in southern La Mancha, remains more or less constant at 708 m.
 The altitudes of Cuenca, Toledo and Talavera, as well as other regions not linked to La Mancha, do not correspond to these altitudes.
 This demonstrates the importance of altitude in determining the geographical, rather than historical, boundaries of La Mancha.

 Historical evolution of the toponym Mancha and its meaning

 There are several theories about the origin of the toponym Mancha.
 Some relate it to the same Latin origin of the Spanish word "mancha" (macŭla), but more people believe that it has an Arabic origin.
 Some link it to the Arabic word "manxa", translated as "dry land", but there is a greater probability that it originates from the Arabic word "mányà", translated as "high plateau" and "elevated place".

 Another much older theory also suggests that La Mancha comes from Arabic.
 The theory arises from the historian Jerónimo Zurita who states that another historian, Pero López de Ayala, knew that the land of Esparto was called Mancha by the Goths and that the Arabs kept the name Espartaria, which would be Manxa in Arabic.
 This Espartaria land is linked to the ancient Campo Espartario or Espartaria, of Carthagena Espartera, heir in turn to the Roman and Visigothic province of Hispania Carthaginensis, which encompassed much of present-day Castilla–La Mancha.

 The earliest mentions of the toponym Mancha date from 1237, in agreements between the orders of Saint John and Santiago.
 In one case, it concerns the delineation of the boundaries of both orders: 'The Ruidera is held by the Friars of Uclés, who divided it in two with La Moraleja, running a rope from this landmark to the Mancha de Haver Garat.
 This reaches the other landmark between Criptana and Santa María de los Llanos.
 From this landmark, the valley goes up to the road from La Ruidera to Alhambra, turning towards Pozo del Allozo.'
 The other case involves a payment of cattle from the Commander of the Order of Santiago to the Commander of the Order of Saint John, as compensation for 'the help he received with the Guadiana water, which he drew through the Mancha de Montearagón'.